From rotating attractors to extremal black holes with axionic hair: Attractors

 Any smooth, stationary, axisymmetric, asymptotically flat extremal 4D black hole, such as those described by \eqref{action}, admits a NHEG whose isometry group is $SO(2,1)\times U(1)$ \cite{Reall:2002bh,Kunduri:2007vf}.
 The generic ansatz for the metric and matter fields can be taken in the form \cite{Kunduri:2007vf,Astefanesei:2006dd,Astefanesei:2007bf}

 where $q$, $K$ and $\beta$ are real constants, and $v_{1}$, $v_{2}$, $b$ and $\psi$ are functions of $\theta$.

-Although we ultimately wish to associate the NHEG to a parent extremal black hole, such a spacetime exists by itself; and in the above expressions in particular, it will be a solution for all finite $R$, not just for small $R$.
+Although we ultimately wish to associate the NHEG {with} a parent extremal black hole, such a spacetime exists {in its own right;} in particular, it {is an exact solution of the field equations} for all finite {\(R\)}, not just for small {\(R\) \cite{Sen:2007qy}}.
 Considering the NHEG as a geometry by itself, the equations of motion can be obtained by extremizing the corresponding action.
-Moreover, one can introduce a new functional \cite{Sen:2005iz,Astefanesei:2006dd}, called the entropy function and defined by\footnote{Here, we follow the approach as first proposed in \cite{Sen:2005iz,Astefanesei:2006dd}, but an equivalent derivation can also be carried out using the Iyer–Wald entropy construction \cite{Compere:2015mza,Compere:2015bca,Hajian:2013lna}.}
+Moreover, one can introduce a new functional \cite{Sen:2005iz,Astefanesei:2006dd}, called the entropy function and defined by\footnote{Here, we follow the approach as first proposed in \cite{Sen:2005iz,Astefanesei:2006dd}, but an equivalent derivation can also be carried out using {an approach closely related to} the Iyer-Wald entropy construction \cite{Compere:2015mza,Compere:2015bca,Hajian:2013lna}.}

 where $Q_e$ and $J$ are related to the electric charge and angular momentum, respectively.
-As shown in \cite{Astefanesei:2006dd,Sen:2005iz}, the entropy and the near-horizon background of a rotating extremal black hole are obtained by extremizing the entropy function of the near-horizon parameters and charges.
+As shown in {\cite{Astefanesei:2006dd,Sen:2005iz,Astefanesei:2007bf}}, the entropy and the near-horizon background of a rotating extremal black hole are obtained by extremizing the entropy function of the near-horizon parameters and charges. {Then, extremizing the entropy function \eqref{entropy_function},} the equations of motion take the form